 3. Calming Applied Topically

 In addition to the sedative properties mentioned above via inhalation, studies also suggest that topical application is exceptionally calming as well.
 The results of one 2006 study uncovered that simply massaging a 20% solution of ylang ylang oil in sweet almond oil over the abdomen for 5 minutes resulted in a “significant decrease of blood pressure and a significant increase of skin temperature.”
-Skin temperature lowering, by the way, is an indication of muscle relaxation and, therefore, a decrease in sympathetic nervous system function.
-(6)
+(6) A rise in skin temperature, by the way, is an indication of muscle relaxation and, therefore, a decrease in sympathetic nervous system function.

 It is interesting to note that the study participants had their abdomen wrapped with plastic film to prevent evaporation.
 In addition to these physical measures, ylang ylang oil had a direct effect on their feelings and emotions: participants reported more “calm,” “relaxed,”